kyungjae-lee/engineers-notebook/embedded-systems-programming-arm/linker-script.md

 * Linker scripts are written using the GNU linker command language.
 * GNU linker script has the file extension of `.ld`
 * You must supply linker script at the linking phase to the linker using `-T` flag.
+* If the linker finds any necessary sections that are not defined in the linker script, it will simply include them in the final ELF file as is.